rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Downloading_Data/Downloading_Sessions_from_CNDA.md

 5. Click in the right column to select the **Download Option** you want to use.

+6. After picking your download option, click **Submit**.

    **You have 2 main download options here:**

    **Download via Zip**
    - If your download can complete in less than 30 minutes (usually for sessions smaller than 20GB), I recommend **Option 2: ZIP Download**.
-   - Option 2 will show a size preview once you click Submit, so you'll know how big your download is before you start.
+   - Option 2 is a great choice for smaller downloads.
    - Option 2 has no ability to resume after a failure.
 If the download fails for any reason, you will have to start over.
-   - If you choose **Option 2: Zip Download**, you will be shown the size and prompted to click **Download ZIP** as seen below:
+   - If you proceed with **Option 2: Zip Download**, you will be shown the download size and prompted to click **Download ZIP** as seen below:

    ![download option 2](images/DwnldMulimg4.jpg)